 An individual with a thought disorder may experience a variety of different symptoms, including:

 Treatment for Thought Disorders

-Schizoaffective disorder, schizophrenia, and psychosis can be managed successfully.
+An individual can learn to manage the symptoms of schizoaffective disorder, schizophrenia, and psychosis successfully.
 The treatment must be individualized considering the person’s history, motivation, and response to suggestions.
-It is usually treated with a combination of the following approaches:
+At Lifeskills, we treat thought disorders using our Cognitive Remediation Therapy (CRT) Pathway.

 The CRT Pathway is used to treat clients with thought disorders that are experiencing cognitive deficits including problems with attention, memory, processing speed, facial recognition, and other social deficits.
 The pathway uses Brain HQ which is a computer-based cognitive rehabilitation training program that helps people think more clearly and quickly.
 Using brain games and interpersonal skills groups, the pathway helps clients improve their attention, memory, problem-solving, organizational, and planning skills.
 Our CRT Pathway also uses other types of therapy, psychoeducation, and medications to help stop the cognitive decline and in some instances reverse it.